KSheridan86/project-3-heart-of-darkness/README.md

 ## Theme
 The theme for this project was largely constrained by the criteria that it had to be a command line interface application.
 I still felt the need to incorporate a little design into the project.
-So i chose a jungle scene to serve as the background image, centered the terminal inside the image, gave the terminal a border with rounded edges, centered the 'Enter the Jungle?' button above the terminal and colored the button a deep green.
+So i chose a jungle scene to serve as the background image, moved the terminal inside the image, gave the terminal a border with rounded edges, rounded the 'Enter the Jungle?' button above the terminal and colored the button a deep green.

 During the story/game I also incorporated multiple examples of ascii art.
 From creating text art for the title page and act markers to images of a boat, a revolver, a fish among others to try and impart a sense of the jungle in the user.

 [Back to the Top](#table-of-contents)